A2osX/A2osX/.Docs/KERNEL.md

 ## ASM
 **In:**
-PrintF : (example is for printing Y,A as integer : format="Y,A= %I", 2 bytes)
+PrintF : (example is for printing Y,A as integer : format="%I", 2 bytes)
 `>PUSHYA`
 `...`
 `>PUSHBI bytecount`